denniepatton/Triton/README.md

 Triton may be used either as an endpoint in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as a processing step for further feature extraction from output profiles.
 Features reported directly from
 Triton can be used in traditional machine learning approaches, or you can plot specific profiles with accompanying scripts for qualitative analysis.
-You can also employ the output profiles in signal-based analyses or advanced learning frameworks (e.g., CNNs).
+You can also employ the output profiles in signal-based analyses or in deep learning frameworks (e.g., CNNs).

-Triton features have been used to distinguish heterogeneous cancer lineages via [Keraon](https://github.com/denniepatton/Keraon), and output profiles of TSSs in conjunction with features from matched gene bodies are utilized in [Proteus](https://github.com/denniepatton/Proteus) to predict individual genes’ expression directly from cfDNA (see [Publications](#publications)).
+Triton features have been used to distinguish heterogeneous cancer lineages via [Keraon](https://github.com/denniepatton/Keraon), and output profiles and features of TSSs in conjunction with features from matched gene bodies are utilized in [Proteus](https://github.com/denniepatton/Proteus) to predict individual genes’ expression directly from cfDNA (see [Publications](#publications)).

 ## Publications
 [Nucleosome Patterns in Circulating Tumor DNA Reveal Transcriptional Regulation of Advanced Prostate Cancer Phenotypes](https://doi.org/10.1158/2159-8290.CD-22-0692)